How do you defend a claim for copyright infringement?

 The IPEC found that there was no copyright infringement.
 This was because of the success of the defences of lack of sufficient similarity and independent creation.

-Regarding the lack of sufficient similarities: the IPEC explained that when assessing the similarities between the two works, anything that was commonplace should be disregarded from the comparison.
+The IPEC explained that when assessing the similarities between the two works, anything that was commonplace should be disregarded from the comparison.
 Here, the IPEC accepted BCPL’s evidence that pleated scallops were having ‘a moment’ in the interior design industry in 2016 and that they were therefore commonplace.
-The IPEC also found that pleated scallops in rows was commonplace.
+The IPEC also found that pleated scallops in rows were commonplace.
 As a result, these similarities had to be discarded from the assessment of whether there was copying.
 From what was left, the IPEC found that there were not sufficient close or extensive similarities for there to have been copying.

-This decision illustrates the importance of designers keeping records of: i) how they created their designs; and ii) design trends at the time of their design.
-The case further demonstrates that it very hard to succeed with a claim for copyright infringement, where a lot of what has been copied is commonplace.
+This decision illustrates the importance of keeping records.
+Firstly, of the design creation process itself, and secondly, of design trends at the time of their design.
+The case further demonstrates that it is very hard to succeed with a copyright infringement claim, especially if a lot of what has been copied is commonplace.

 Designers should take the following precautionary measures to assist in the defence of a copyright infringement claim: keep detailed records of how your work is created and, if your work has drawn from recent trends, ensure your records include information about these trends.